-The Consolidated Plan describes the minimum statutory requirements for the Community Development Block Grant (CDBG) and HOME Investment Partnership Grant (HOME) programs and is used an instrument to guide the strategies and actions for a jurisdiction within a five-years period.
-The Consolidated Plan must be updated every five-years by the consortium or regional jurisdiction.
+The Consolidated Plan describes the minimum statutory requirements for the Community Development Block Grant (CDBG) and HOME Investment Partnership Grant (HOME) programs and is used as an instrument to guide the strategies and actions for a jurisdiction within a five-year period.
+The Consolidated Plan must be updated every five-years by the Brevard County HOME Consortium.
 The City of Palm Bay participates in the Brevard County HOME Consortium, which also includes the cities of Titusville, Cocoa, and Melbourne.